RBGE-Herbarium/RBGE-Herbarium.github.io/docs/reference-manual/specify-manual.md

     <tr>
         <th>Internal Misc</th>
         <td>Preparation</td>
-        <td>This is used to record any internal information relevant to the individual Preparation.
+        <td>Any internal information relevant to the individual Preparation.
 Any information entered here will not be visible to the general public.</td>
         <td></td>
     </tr>
     <tr>